-The aim of the project is the integration of a central heat storage tank into the existing heating plant of the local heating network in the historic monument and landscape protection zone of Weizberg as well as the implementation of a new control with a fully integrated, intelligent load management with mutual communication of all components.
+The aim of the project was the integration of a central heat storage tank into the existing heating plant of the local heating network in the historic monument and landscape protection zone of Weizberg as well as the implementation of a new control with a fully integrated, intelligent load management with mutual communication of all components.

-The boiler of the heating plant is currently operated mainly in the disadvantageous partial or low load range due to the lack of a central heat storage tank.
-This leads to increased fuel consumption and pollutant emissions (CO, NOx, dust and volatile unburned CnHm emissions).
-In addition, due to the lack of a central storage tank, the heating network is used as a thermal buffer to absorb the heat supplied by the boilers, particularly in the burnout phase, in order to be able to supply the decentralised hot water storage tanks at the customers' premises.
-In this way, the heating network is constantly maintained at correspondingly high flow temperatures and unnecessary heat losses of the network (distribution losses) occur.
+Before the storage was installed, the heating plant was operated mainly in a disadvantageous partial or low load range due to the lack of a central heat storage tank.
+This led to increased fuel consumption and pollutant emissions (CO, NOx, dust and volatile unburned CnHm emissions).
+In addition, due to the lack of a central storage tank, the heating network was used as a thermal buffer to absorb the heat supplied by the boilers, particularly in the burnout phase, in order to be able to supply the decentralised hot water storage tanks at the customers' premises.
+In this way, the heating network was constantly maintained at correspondingly high flow temperatures and unnecessary heat losses of the network (distribution losses) occured.